aras-p/aras-p.hugo/content/blog/2008-02-20-dogfooding-peaninjas-part-1.markdown

 [{% img left http://aras-p.info/blog/wp-content/uploads/2008/02/peas080211a.thumbnail.png 'Look!
 No game there!' %}](http://aras-p.info/blog/wp-content/uploads/2008/02/peas080211a.png)Of course, first I start with no game, just imported graphics.
 Hey look, I can do sprites!

-[{% img right http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216a.thumbnail.png 'Level editing' %}](http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216a.png)Then cook up some base things: define the game grid, throw in some basic user interface on the right hand side, and make it actually do something.
+[{{<imgright src="http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216a.thumbnail.png" title="'Level editing'">}}](http://aras-p.info/blog/wp-content/uploads/2008/02/peas080216a.png)Then cook up some base things: define the game grid, throw in some basic user interface on the right hand side, and make it actually do something.
 This wasn't so hard; that already gets me an almost working level building functionality.
 It does not have fancy block building delay or block deletion yet; that will come later.

 Next come basic physics.
 Danc's design calls for simple arcade-like physics (things moving at constant speeds, bouncing off at equal angles, and so on), but in Unity I have a fully fledged [physics engine](http://unity3d.com/unity/features/physics) just waiting to be used.
 Let's use that.